 The Foundation said the land on which Tom was injured was always available for recreational use to the public without charge.
-Tom admitted that on the day he was injured, he was not charged by the Foundation, and conceded that the only time he has been charged a fee was when he went inside the museum.
+Tom admitted that on the day he was injured, he was not charged by the Foundation and conceded that he had been charged a fee only when he went inside the museum.
 The Court found that there was thus no genuine issue of material fact that the defendant Foundation made the part of the property on which Tom was injured available, free of charge, to the public.

 The final prong of the statute required that the land be available for recreational purposes.
 Section 52-557f(4)(a) provides a list of activities that constitute a “recreational purpose,” and the list doesn’t include bicycle riding.
 The Court observed, however, that, the statute clearly stated that “[r]ecreational purpose includes, but is not limited to, any of the following …” It was evident, the Court held, that the enumerated activities set forth in the statute were not exclusive.

 Willful misconduct has been defined as intentional conduct designed to injure for which there is no just cause or excuse.
-Its characteristic element is the design to injure either actually entertained or to be implied from the conduct and circumstances.
+Its characteristic element is the design to injure either actually entertained by the defendant or implied from the conduct and circumstances.
 Alexson’s conclusory statements in his complaint, coupled with the conclusory statements in his affidavit (the admissibility of which the Court found to be dubious at best) did not raise a genuine issue of material fact.
-The Court said the complaint was “bereft of the factual predicate necessary to lead a reasonable person to infer that the workmen intended to injure passers by, and this plaintiff in particular, by their actions.”
+The Court said the complaint was “bereft of the factual predicate necessary to lead a reasonable person to infer that the workmen intended to injure passersby, and this plaintiff in particular, by their actions.”

 The dismissal of this ridiculous suit was upheld.